chjfth/VSPG/demo-vsprojs/simprint/README.md

 and that hook file is committed to source control like git/svn.
-* If a team member wants to initiate some hook action according to his own preference (for example, copy the output exe to a remote-machine shared folder for remote debugging), then the hook file if created side-by-side with .vcxproj, and the hook file is not committed to source control.
+* If a team member wants to initiate some hook action according to his own preference (for example, copy the output exe to a remote-machine shared folder for remote debugging), then the hook file is created side-by-side with .vcxproj, and the hook file is not committed to source control.

 ## Content of `VSPU-CopyOrClean.bat`